kobayashikento/UAssist/README.md

 The front end mainly uses Bootstrap and jQuery and the server side were coded using ajax, mongo db and, node.js

-We received a grade of 100% (class avg.
-75.5%) in this project.